ducu/twitter-most-followed/README.md

 We have 13.3K members in our HNers target group.
 In order to load the friends for each of these members (step 3), we're calling the Twitter API [friends/ids](https://dev.twitter.com/docs/api/1.1/get/friends/ids) method.
 This method is rate limited at 15 calls/15 minutes/token.
 We have to perform about 15.3K calls, since one call returns at most 5000 items.
 The problem is that with a single access token, it would take 10 days and 16 hours to get all this data.

 [Tweepy](https://github.com/tweepy/tweepy/) is the preferred Twitter API client for Python, and the current release works with a single access token.
-But here's a fork I created especially to extend Tweepy so it works with several access tokens in a round robin fashion transparently: https://github.com/svven/tweepy.
-Using about four dozen tokens I reduced the overall retrieval time to 5 hours (2 hours work time, 3 hours sleep).
+But here's a fork I created especially to extend Tweepy so it works with several access tokens in a round robin fashion transparently - https://github.com/svven/tweepy.
+Using about four dozen tokens, the overall retrieval time was reduced to 5 hours (2 hours work time, 3 hours sleep).
 With about hundred tokens added to `RateLimitHandler`, you would get maximum efficiency out of a single Tweepy API object.
 See how it's done in `get_api()` from [twitter.py](https://github.com/ducu/twitter-most-followed/blob/master/twitter.py).

 **Redis ZUNIONSTORE**